 How much is a metro ticket in Athens?#

-€1.20 for a single journey (90 minutes), €4.10 for a day pass, €9 for airport one-way.
+€1.20 for a single journey (90 minutes of unlimited transfers), €4.10 for a day pass, €9 for a one-way airport trip.

 Do I need to validate my ticket?#